upsiflu/less-ui/README.md

 - No intercepting the Url (except for `Filter`, a pattern that gives you the current query flags).
 Use Browser.application and friends to roll your own Url decoder.
 - No constraints on your Html.
 Use _elm-w3_ if you want compile-time invariants for correctness and accessibility.
 Note that as of v2.0, _less-ui_ is not yet compatible with _elm-w3_.
 - This library has been used in about three small SPA projects.
 It's not stable yet.
-- No direct control over every pixel.
-Use _elm-ui_ if you are a designer.
-- No default Ui widgets.
-Use _elm-widgets_ or the like.
-- No intercepting the Url (except for `Filter`, a pattern that gives you the current query flags).
-Use Browser.application and friends to roll your own Url decoder.
-- No constraints on your Html.
-Use _elm-w3_ if you want compile-time invariants for correctness and accessibility.
-Note that as of v2.0, _less-ui_ is not yet compatible with _elm-w3_.
-- This library has been used in about three small SPA projects.
-It's not stable yet.

 ### 🐌 Features

-**— Let the Url store all the Ui state —** No more Ui messages in your application.

-- Use straightforward patterns such as `search`, `goto` or `toggle` to build interactivity.
-- You can reproduce the current Ui state by copying the Url.
-- Style state transitions with css for extra smoothness.

 **— Let the Url store all the Ui state —** No more Ui messages in your application.